Unifying Overwolf's products under a shared Design System foundation

 Impact evidence is qualitative because baselines weren't instrumented

 Token counts were measured directly.
-The velocity claim is based on observation, as no baseline was established at the project’s outset.
+The velocity claim is based on observation because no baseline was established at the project’s outset.
 No A/B test was conducted.
-The attribution is based on team feedback collected over 6 months.
+Attribution is based on team feedback collected over six months.

 "We can build and ship things faster than we used to."